svaderia/svaderia.github.io/_posts/til/2017-09-05-data-structure-and-algorithm-in-python.md

 ---
-title: Data Structure and Algorithms in Python-1
+title: Data Structure and Algorithms in Python
 tags: [Python]
 excerpt: Notes on Data Structures and Algorithms in Python by Michael T. Goodrich, Roberto Tamassia, Michael H. Goldwasser.
 header: